 MORE THAN JUST AN ISOLATED STRATEGY

 One of the main conflicting opinions with strategies like this is that they are impractical and take too long.
-However, we must remember that the goal of mental math is more than simply solving an equation.
+However, we must remember that the goal of mental math is more than simply getting a right answer.
 The big goal is being able to think flexibly about numbers.

-When our students learn strategies like this one, they are learning that numbers can be manipulated.
+When we model strategies like this one, we are showing that numbers can be manipulated.
 We can give some, and take away some in order to come up with our final answer.
 You will find that once students get comfortable with this strategy, they begin using similar ideas in other circumstances.
 Flexible mathematical thinking is a big goal.

 WAYS TO REINFORCE THESE CONCEPTS

 When we introduce these concepts to our students, it is important that we begin as visually as possible, so that students understand what they are doing before having to do it all in their heads.
 Hands-on manipulatives are an important part of the introduction process.
 I encourage you to keep using manipulatives even past the introduction phase.

 Base 10 blocks are a great way to make this strategy hands-on for your students.
 Students can physically give blocks to the other number.

 For example, to solve 26+8, have your students make each number with base 10 blocks.